-When the 1st Wednesday falls on a Holiday, the examiner will not be here for that month.
+When the 1st Wednesday falls on a Holiday, the examiner will not be here for the day.

 If you are coming from out-of-town you may want to call to make sure he will be here.

-Receipts must be bought in the Treasurer’s Office at the Courthouse.
+Receipts must be bought in the Treasurer’s Office at the Courthouse if you are paying with cash or check.
+Credit Card receipts can be done at the Drivers License station in City Hall.
 Tests and renewals are done at City Hall once you have purchased your receipt.

 Individuals with out-of-state license who wish to obtain a Montana driver’s license must: